Visits to St. Peter's Basilica in Rome

 View of St. Peter's Basilica| ©Michał Kostrzyński

 St. Peter's Basilica is free and requires no entrance fee.
 To access it you will have to cross the famous colonnade of St. Peter's Square (one of the best squares in Rome) and, unfortunately, get in line.
-Once you get close to the temple you will have to go through a routine security check (metal object scanner) and you will be able to enter the interior of the Basilica.
+Once you get closer to the temple you will have to go through a routine security check (metal object scanner) and you will be able to enter the interior of the Basilica.

-If you visit Rome in summer you should know that there are no shadows in St. Peter's Square and you will have to stand in the long lines under the sun, so I recommend that you bring a hat or cap, cool water and even sunscreen.
+If you visit Rome in summer, you should know that there are no shadows in St. Peter's Square and you will have to stand in the long lines under the sun, so I recommend that you wear a hat or cap, cool water and even sunscreen.
 If you're overwhelmed just thinking about having to spend hours standing in the sun, don't worry, there is also an option to skip the lines, read on!

 Book your visit to St. Peter's Basilica and the Dome

-What to see in St. Peter's Basilica
+What to see in St. Peter's Basilica?

 Detail of St. Peter's Basilica| ©Unsplash